SPEED-Bench: A Unified and Diverse Benchmark for Speculative Decoding: SPEED-Bench Qualitative Split

 \textbf{Selection Algorithm} \; To keep the benchmark efficient yet representative, we employ a heuristic-based selection strategy designed to maximize the semantic diversity within each category.
 We map samples $t_i$ to dense vectors $x_i \in \mathbb{R}^d$ using a pre-trained text embedder, specifically OpenAI's \textit{text-embedding-3-large}~\footnote{https://platform.openai.com/docs/guides/embeddings}, and row-normalize such that $\|x_i\| = 1$, allowing cosine similarity to be computed as $x_i^\top x_j$.
 Given $N$ prompt candidates from various sources and a target size $k$, we seek a subset $S\subset \{1...N\}, |S|=k$ that minimizes total pairwise similarity:

 Minimizing this objective ensures that the selected samples span the semantic space as widely as possible, reducing redundancy.
 As finding an exact solution to this is NP-hard, we employ a \textbf{Greedy Selection Algorithm} with \textbf{Local Swap Refinement} (see \autoref{alg:selection}).
 We initialize $S$ with a random index and iteratively append $i^* = \operatorname*{argmin}_{i \notin S} \sum_{j \in S} x_i^\top x_j$.
 To escape local minima, we then iteratively swap $i_{out} \in S$ with $i_{in} \notin S$ if the swap strictly decreases $\mathcal{L}(S)$, repeating until convergence.
-We additionally explored a quadratic programming approximation, though it yielded similar results (see \autoref{app:qp_approximation}).
-This pipeline reduces average semantic similarity by $40\%$ compared to SpecBench (notably, $83\%$ in \textit{Multilingual}).
+We additionally compare against a quadratic programming approximation.
+This and additional analysis on the selection algorithm are in \autoref{app:qp_approximation}.
+Our selection algorithm reduces average semantic similarity by $40\%$ compared to SpecBench (notably, $83\%$ in \textit{Multilingual}).
 As shown in \autoref{fig:similarity_spider}, our algorithm outperforms random selection on identical data, confirming the selection of diverse samples.
 Furthermore, the fact that random selection outperforms SpecBench on most categories, demonstrates the high quality of our selected data sources.
 See \autoref{app:diversity_heatmaps} for the pairwise similarity matrices of a few resulting subsets.